arafato/alicloud-core-concepts-book/manuscript/securing_your_system.md

 In this section we will briefly discuss the fundamental serviced and features that allow you to secure your applications network-wise.
 This includes network isolation, firewall rules, flow logs, but also defense mechanisms against Level-4 and Level-7 attacks such as malformed packet attacks, SYN flooding, DNS request flooding, onnection exhaustion attack, but also SQL injections, XSS attacks, etc. by using Alibaba Cloud Anti-DDoS and Web Application Firewall.
 Let's first look at network isolation and protection with Virtual Private Cloud (VPC) and according best-practices.

 ### Virtual Private Cloud (VPC)
 A VPC allows you to define a private logically isolated network on Alibaba Cloud.
-It defines network range, routing tables, subnets (which are bound to availability zones), and also security groups that define inbound and outbound communication rules for your VPC-resources such as ECS instances.
+It defines network range, routing tables, subnets (aka VSwitch in Alibaba Cloud) which are bound to an according availability zone, and also security groups that define inbound and outbound communication rules for your VPC-resources such as ECS instances.

 Ideally, you should design your subnets according to your architecture tiers, such as the database tier, the application tier, the business tier, and so on, based on their routing needs, such as public subnets needing a route to the internet gateway.
 You should also create multiple subnets in as many availability zones as possible to improve your fault-tolerance.
 Each availability zone should have identically sized subnets, and each of these subnets should use a routing table designed for them depending on their routing need.
 Distribute your address space evenly across availability zones and keep the reserved space for future expansion.